Isaiah

 Deliverance From Israel’s Enemy

-This fifth “woe†is a brief summary of what Isaiah had already told the people.
+This fifth “woe” is a summary of what Isaiah had already told the people.
 Their faith was in men and not in God (vv.
 1-3).
-They trusted in “horses†and “chariots†and not in the hand of the Lord.
-God had warned the Jewish kings not …
+They trusted in “horses” and “chariots” and not in the hand of the Lord.
+God had warned the Jewish kings not to go to Egypt for horses or chariots (Deut.
+17:14-16), but …

 Condemnation of Idolaters